christianang/cfnet/README.md

 # cfnet
-A cli designed to interact with container-to-container components in CloudFoundry
+A cli designed to interact with container-to-container networking components in CloudFoundry